BoisterousCoder/RustyChat/README.md

 # Yakking Yak
-Yakking Yak is an end to end encrypted group chat app built with Rust and Node JS for the server.
+Yakking Yak is an end to end encrypted group chat app built with Rust.

 ## What is it: